Buying Advice Guide

 3. Random Access Memory (RAM)

 RAM is measured in Gigabytes (GB) and runs at frequencies measured in Mega Hertz (MHz).
-The latest generations of RAM are DDR5 / DDR4 with the older DDR3, DDR2 and DDR discontinued.
+The latest generation of RAM is DDR5.
+DDR4 RAM is still viable, but it's always best to opt for DDR5 if possible, otherwise you're locking yourself into a platform that's already discontinued.

 8GB - sufficient for general use (browsing the internet, word processing etc)

-16GB - optimal for gaming, but more can be required for particularly resource heavy or poorly optimised games
+16GB - the standard amount for gaming, but more can be required for particularly resource heavy or poorly optimised games

-32GB plus - not necessary for gaming but would be helpful for audio / video editing or content streaming
+32GB plus - optimal for for gaming and would also be helpful for audio / video editing or content streaming

 DDR5 has a base frequency of 4800MHz, this is it's stock speed.
-It also has an XMP (Extreme Memory Profile) / DOCP (Direct Overclocking Profile) frequency.
-The XMP / DOCP profile allows the RAM to run at higher frequencies (eg. 6400MHz).
+It also has an XMP (Extreme Memory Profile), DOCP (Direct Overclocking Profile) or Extended Profiles for Overclocking (EXPO) frequency.
+These profiles allows the RAM to run at higher frequencies (eg. 6400MHz).
 To take advantage of these speeds you need to match the long model number of the RAM against the manufacturers memory list for that motherboard.
 This list also takes into account your CPU as memory compatibility across CPU generations isn't always the same.
-Unmatched RAM trying to run at XMP / DOCP speed is a common cause of system stability issues including blue screens of death and failure to post / boot.
+Unmatched RAM trying to run an XMP, DOCP or EXPO profile is a common cause of system stability issues including blue screens of death and failure to post and boot.
+The quality of the CPUs memory controller can also have an impact on reaching stated profile speeds as well as CPU optimisation such as undervolting and the type of die (eg. Hynix A or M)

 Another important factor in choosing RAM is it's height.
 If you have a tower CPU cooler the RAM may be too tall to fit under the cooler.
 This isn't the case with liquid coolers as they don't obstruct the area around the CPU.